Enterprise Resource Planning Solutions (ERP) for Promotional Product Distributors

 - Popular integrations with ERP systems are broad and include finance, HR, inventory, manufacturing, and more.
 CRM solutions specialize in sales, marketing, service, and support.

 - ERP provides a bird’s eye view of global organizational performance.
-CRM gives a detailed roadmap of customer relationships.
+CRM gives a detailed roadmap of customer relationships across sales, marketing, and support.

 Essentially, ERP oversees internal coordination while CRM engages in external relationships.
 Integrating these systems gives companies the full picture, connecting back-office operations to customer-facing activities.
 Rather than replacing one another, ERP and CRM work best together.